(July 1, 2019)

 The calculation of the performance data includes reinvestment of all income and gains and is depicted on a time-weighted and size-weighted average for the entire period.
 Calculations include reinvestment of all income and gains.
 Gross performance presented is "pure gross" and is shown before deduction of any fees.
 Net returns have been reduced by the entire bundled/wrap fee.
 The bundled/wrap fee will typically include trading, investment management, portfolio monitoring and other administrative fees charged by the sponsor.
 Eagle's fees are set forth in Eagle's ADV, Part II.
 Over a period of five years, an advisory fee of 1% could reduce the total value of a client's portfolio by 5% or more.

 GIPS® is a registered trademark of CFA Institute.
 CFA Institute does not endorse or promote this organization, nor does it warrant the accuracy or quality of the content contained herein.
-Eagle Asset Management, Inc. has received a firm-wide verification for the periods January 1, 1982 through December 31, 2020.
-Performance data for 2021 and the current year may be revised, and Eagle will publish any revised performance data.
+Eagle Asset Management, Inc. has received a firm-wide verification for the periods January 1, 1982 through December 31, 2021.
+Performance data for 2022 may be revised, and Eagle will publish any revised performance data.
 Eagle believes that the performance shown is reasonably representative of its management style and is sufficiently relevant for consideration by a potential or existing client.
 Verification assesses whether (1) the firm has complied with all the composite construction requirements of the GIPS standards on a firm-wide basis and (2) the firm’s policies and procedures are designed to calculate and present performance in compliance with the GIPS standards.
 The verification and performance examination reports are available upon request.

 Eagle Asset Management, Inc. is an investment adviser registered with the Securities and Exchange Commission and is engaged in providing discretionary management services to client accounts.
 The benchmark is the Bloomberg Intermediate Corporate Index, which has been derived from published sources and has not been examined by independent accountants.
 The composite creation date for GIPS purposes was April 1, 2007.